squeak-smalltalk/squeak.org/_license/mit.md

 ---
 title:  MIT License
 order:  1
+cols:   12
 lead: >
     Note: The current release of Squeak is a combination of source code originating from Apple which Apple agreed to license under the Apache